-The Paris Agreement's central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
+The Paris Agreement's central aim is to strengthen the global response to the threat of climate change by keeping the global temperature rise this century below a "2-degree Celsius above pre-industrial levels", and to pursue efforts to limit the temperature increase even further to "1.5 degrees Celsius".
 Additionally, the agreement aims to strengthen the ability of countries to deal with the impacts of climate change.
-The agreement recognizes that sustainable lifestyles and sustainable patterns of consumption and production, with developed country parties taking the lead, play an important role in addressing climate change.
+It recognizes that sustainable lifestyles and sustainable patterns of consumption and production, with developed country parties taking the lead, play an important role in addressing climate change.